gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - The Old Stonecutter Item can be obtained with 4 cobblestone
 - Mining up Glowing Obsidian will drop it as an item.
 - Blowing up a chest with enchanted book inside it will drop enchanted books without any enchantments on it
+- Beetroot Soup can be Stacked to 64

 **0.15.2.1 alpha (Android)**
 - Doors have a durability of 66 in this version and keep their damage value upon updating.
 Stacking Normal Doors with Durability Doors will remove the durability of the door.